If you’ve been drinking heavily for a while, you may have noticed some unpleasant side effects in your stomach.

-Cirrhosis is sometimes reversible, but often fatal.
+Cirrhosis is sometimes reversible but often fatal.

 Why You Should Care About Your Digestive Health

 Of all the damage I did to my brain and body through years of heavy drinking and poor diet, this is the one I continue to wrestle with the most.

 And it’s STILL a struggle.

-At the height of my drinking days, I’d developed an anxiety disorder, eczema, an intolerance to dairy, and chronic fatigue.
+At the height of my drinking days, I’d developed an anxiety disorder, eczema, intolerance to dairy, and chronic fatigue.

 This is another reason why good nutrition is so important in sobriety.